kontena/kontena/docs/using-kontena/deploy.md

 # Deployments

 ## Deployment Strategies
-Kontena can use different scheduling algorithms when deploying services to more than one node.
+Kontena can use different scheduling algorithms when deploying services to more than one Node.
 At the moment the following strategies are available:

 ### High Availability (HA)

 A service with `ha` strategy will deploy its instances to different host nodes.
-This means that the service instances will be spread across all availability zones/nodes.
-Availability zones are resolved from node labels, for example `az=a1` means that node belongs to availability zone `a1`.
+This means that the service instances will be spread across all availability zones/Nodes.
+Availability zones are resolved from Node labels; for example, `az=a1` means that that Node belongs to availability zone `a1`.

 ```
 deploy: